Local Seafood Summit

 Robbi Mixon, Alaska Food Policy Council

-Jon Russel, North American Marine Alliance
+Jon Russell, North American Marine Alliance

 Joshua Stoll, PhD, University of Maine